JNRowe/vim-configs/FAQ.rst

 time, support reloading the configuration files.
 However, the whole process is incredibly brittle and really not all that useful.

-:command:`vim` restarts so quickly that it isn’t worth the grief to support reloading.
+|vim| restarts so quickly that it isn’t worth the grief to support reloading.
 This is especially true given how annoying it is to handle all the tiny corner cases that make the process a complete nightmare to debug.

 I’d pay the cost if the cycle time was even close to a second, but it isn’t.
 Plus, combined with :vimdoc:`mksession <starting.txt#mks>`/:ref:`vim-obsession